techidaily/site-howto/source/_posts/restore-missing-app-icon-on-xiaomi-13t-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
+<li><a href="https://youtube-sure.techidaily.com/mulate-video-success-gaining-youtube-confidence-skills/"><u>[New] Emulate Video Success Gaining YouTube Confidence Skills</u></a></li>
+<li><a href="https://fox-access.techidaily.com/new-essential-remedies-for-stalled-airdrop-functionality-in-apple-ecosystem/"><u>[New] Essential Remedies for Stalled Airdrop Functionality in Apple Ecosystem</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/new-blend-into-black-premiere-pro-trick-for-2024/"><u>[New] Blend Into Black Premiere Pro Trick for 2024</u></a></li>
+<li><a href="https://digital-screen-recording.techidaily.com/new-screen-shutter-tips-free-windows-edition-for-2024/"><u>[New] Screen Shutter Tips Free Windows Edition for 2024</u></a></li>
-<li><a href="https://some-techniques.techidaily.com/new-expert-strategies-for-efficient-funimate-use/"><u>[New] Expert Strategies for Efficient Funimate Use</u></a></li>
-<li><a href="https://facebook-videos.techidaily.com/updated-enhancing-fb-videos-with-background-tracks-a-guide-for-2024/"><u>[Updated] Enhancing FB Videos with Background Tracks A Guide for 2024</u></a></li>
-<li><a href="https://mondly-stories.techidaily.com/from-novice-to-conversationalist-essential-chinese-greeting-skills/"><u>From Novice to Conversationalist: Essential Chinese Greeting Skills</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-recover-old-music-from-your-honor-x50i-by-fonelab-android-recover-music/"><u>How to recover old music from your Honor X50i</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-text-messages-from-oneplus-nord-3-5g-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Text Messages from OnePlus Nord 3 5G to New Phone | Dr.fone</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/locked-out-of-apple-iphone-15-5-ways-to-get-into-a-locked-apple-iphone-15-drfone-by-drfone-ios/"><u>Locked Out of Apple iPhone 15?
-5 Ways to get into a Locked Apple iPhone 15 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/samsung-galaxy-a05s-camera-not-working-unexpected-error-fix-it-now-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Samsung Galaxy A05s Camera Not Working Unexpected Error?
-Fix It Now | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/samsung-galaxy-a15-5g-camera-not-working-unexpected-error-fix-it-now-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Samsung Galaxy A15 5G Camera Not Working Unexpected Error?
-Fix It Now | Dr.fone</u></a></li>
+<li><a href="https://desktop-recording.techidaily.com/new-splitcam-reviewed-topping-in-video-recording-technology/"><u>[New] SplitCam Reviewed Topping in Video Recording Technology?</u></a></li>
+<li><a href="https://fake-location.techidaily.com/can-life360-track-or-see-text-messages-what-can-you-do-with-life360-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios/"><u>Can Life360 Track Or See Text Messages?
+What Can You Do with Life360 On Apple iPhone 14 Plus? | Dr.fone</u></a></li>
+<li><a href="https://win-news.techidaily.com/complimentary-ai-helper-now-available-from-microsoft-and-khan-academy-for-us-educators-discover-how-on-zdnet/"><u>Complimentary AI Helper Now Available From Microsoft & Khan Academy for U.S. Educators - Discover How on ZDNet</u></a></li>
+<li><a href="https://buynow-help.techidaily.com/dominant-performance-comprehensive-look-at-xbox-one-xs-place-as-console-kingpin/"><u>Dominant Performance: Comprehensive Look at Xbox One X's Place as Console Kingpin</u></a></li>
+<li><a href="https://howto.techidaily.com/1723262349722-explore-cutting-edge-tech-with-toms-hardware-your-ultimate-gadget-guide/"><u>Explore Cutting-Edge Tech with Tom's Hardware - Your Ultimate Gadget Guide!</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-share-location-in-messenger-on-nokia-105-classic-drfone-by-drfone-virtual-android/"><u>How to Share Location in Messenger On Nokia 105 Classic? | Dr.fone</u></a></li>
+<li><a href="https://twitter-videos.techidaily.com/in-2024-understanding-video-standards-on-the-microblogging-site/"><u>In 2024, Understanding Video Standards on the Microblogging Site</u></a></li>
+<li><a href="https://howto.techidaily.com/restore-missing-app-icon-on-vivo-y100t-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Restore Missing App Icon on Vivo Y100t Step-by-Step Solutions | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/simple-solutions-to-fix-android-systemui-has-stopped-error-for-lenovo-thinkphone-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Simple Solutions to Fix Android SystemUI Has Stopped Error For Lenovo ThinkPhone | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/samsung-galaxy-s23-tactical-edition-stuck-on-screen-finding-solutions-for-stuck-on-boot-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Samsung Galaxy S23 Tactical Edition Stuck on Screen – Finding Solutions For Stuck on Boot | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/solved-warning-camera-failed-on-honor-80-pro-straight-screen-edition-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Solved Warning Camera Failed on Honor 80 Pro Straight Screen Edition | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/solved-warning-camera-failed-on-oppo-a79-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Solved Warning Camera Failed on Oppo A79 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/spotify-keeps-crashing-a-complete-list-of-fixes-you-can-use-on-tecno-camon-30-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Spotify Keeps Crashing A Complete List of Fixes You Can Use on Tecno Camon 30 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/spotify-keeps-crashing-a-complete-list-of-fixes-you-can-use-on-oppo-k11x-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Spotify Keeps Crashing A Complete List of Fixes You Can Use on Oppo K11x | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/stuck-at-android-system-recovery-of-google-pixel-7a-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Stuck at Android System Recovery Of Google Pixel 7a ?
+Fix It Easily | Dr.fone</u></a></li>
 </ul></div>